 One of the most vexing questions is the long-term effectiveness of the COVID-19 vaccines.
 Will they confer long-lasting protection, like the lifetime immunity after smallpox vaccination, or will immunity wane?
-There is evidence that the immunity induced by the Pfizer-BioNTech mRNA vaccine diminishes about two percentage points per month.
+There is evidence that the immunity induced by the Pfizer-BioNTech mRNA vaccine diminishes about two percentage points per month, so booster shots will be needed.